-The recent headlines and news coverage regarding the latest statistics on Black Maternal Health have uncovered an bleak reality about the inequities among Black birthing people.
-There are obvious gaps in how Black birthing people receive pre-natal and post-natal care and experience healthcare.
-While the data in this report reflects this reality, its primary purpose is to provide a comprehensive baseline of the state of Black maternal health to assess any changes in health equity over time.
-Despite the alarming statistics highlighted in this report, Black Maternal Health is not completely grim, and the California Black Health Network (CBHN) aims to highlight some of the progress that is being made and work that is being done to drive change in maternal health experiences and outcomes in California.
+The recent headlines and news coverage regarding the latest statistics on Black Maternal Health have uncovered an even more bleak reality about the inequities among Black birthing people.
+There are obvious gaps in how Black birthing people receive pre- and post-natal care and their experience with their healthcare provider.
+While the data in the report reflects this reality, its primary purpose is to provide a comprehensive baseline of the state of Black maternal health in order to assess any changes in health equity over time.
+Despite the alarming statistics highlighted in this report, Black Maternal Health is not completely grim, and the California Black Health Network (CBHN) aims to highlight some of the progress that is being made and the work that is being done across the state to drive change in maternal health experiences and outcomes in California.

-This Perspectives Report is intended to provide facts and information on the state of Black Maternal Health in California.
-As the voice and trusted resource for Black Health Equity in California, CBHN will provide reliable, current information to advance health equity in Black Maternal Health and other health disparities that plague our community.
+This Perspectives Report is intended to provide facts and information on the State of Black Maternal Health in California.
+As the voice and trusted resource for Black Health Equity in California, CBHN will provide reliable information and progress to date to advance health equity in Black Maternal Health as well as other health disparities that conditions that plagued our community.
 CBHN, the California Department of Public Health, many of our partner organizations, and key maternal and perinatal health initiatives are diligently striving to address the root causes of Black Maternal Health disparities.